 |

-One of the corrugated nissen huts was
+One of the corrugated Nissen huts was

 transformed into a light and airy chapel dedicated to Our Lady of Częstochowa,